paul-db/fits_calibration/README.md

 # fits_calibration

-depends on: Python 3, Astropy, Numpy
+depends on: Python 3, astropy, numpy

 Calibrates  FITS Astronomy Images according to the Standar Calibration protocol using Lights, Darks, Flats and FlatDarks.
 Calibrated images are written to the Calibrated folder in fits format (BITPIX=16).